10 Ways to Reboot Your New Hire On-Boarding

 4. Digitize and Social Your Training

-There is no avoiding it, many of your new hires are millennials and they love technology.
+There is no avoiding it, many of your new hires are millennials and they love video.
 But most likely your existing training materials are way outdated (think old word documents collecting dust in a 3 ring binder)!
-To connect with your new hires you need to incorporate video, socialization, gamification and collaboration tools to drive engagement and adoption of your training material including your sales methodology.
+To connect with and engage your new hires you need to incorporate video and gamification and collaboration tools to drive engagement and adoption of your training material.
 Training is far more successful when it speaks the language of the learner.

 5. Share Tribal Knowledge